Deep9873/FindMeRoom/test_result.md

 - Mobile and desktop testing completed successfully
 - No JavaScript errors in implementation

-The SEO-friendly footer is now fully functional and provides excellent user navigation while boosting search engine optimization for the FindMeRoom platform!"
+The SEO-friendly footer is now fully functional and provides excellent user navigation while boosting search engine optimization for the GetRentals platform!"